nus-cs2103/website-base/admin/faq-fragment.md

 <div id="faq-tpMustWrite300Loc-Q">Is it a must to write at least 300 LoC?</div>
 <div id="faq-tpMustWrite300Loc-A">

 Not necessarily.
 It depends on the effort required, which in turn depends on what the code does.
-It is quite possible for 100 LoC that implements feature X to take more effort than 300 LoC that implements feature Y (i.e., it depends on the context).
+It is quite possible for 100 LoC that implements feature X to take more effort than 300 LoC that implements feature Y (i.e., it depends on the feature).
 So, we measure the effort, not LoC (LoC figure given is just a rough estimate of the _equivalent_ effort).

 </div>
 <!-- =============================================================== -->